deusXmachina-dev/landing-page/src/_docs/privacy_24_7_25.md

 ---

-_Short version: we collect call data and contact info to run SenseFlow.
+_Short version: We collect call data and contact info to run SenseFlow.
 We don’t sell your data or use analytics cookies.
 Email us anytime to see or delete what we have._